-Wind Studies for Planning
+Wind Microclimate Studies for Planning

 Planning applications for tall buildings in the urban environment often require a wind microclimate assessment (wind study) to ensure a new development does not adversely affect pedestrian comfort and safety.